 The Northrop F-20 evolved from the F-5G design study, which in turn evolved from the F-5E.

-The F-20 design went much further than the initial F-5G, including digital fly-by-wire and a state of the art digital multi mode radar set.
-It also incorporated unique aerodynamical features that were applied before to the YF-17 design.
+The F-20 design went much further than the initial F-5G, including state-of-the-art avionics, digital fly-by-wire and a digital multi mode AN/APG-67 radar set.
+It also incorporated some unique aerodynamic features that were applied before to the YF-17 design.

 Another change to the initial F-5G design was moving the tail fin assembly further back by about 9in, all of the actual F-20 airframes had the tail fin in this location.